 Jobs allow you to easily run your data processing and other computing tasks.
+You can schedule jobs or run them as one-offs.
 You choose a script you want to run and your desired execution environment, and Faculty will run it for you.

 On the jobs screen, click the + button in the upper left corner of the screen to create a new job.
 After entering a suitable job name and description, you’ll be presented with the configuration screen for the job: